SSWConsulting/SSW.People.Profiles/Jernej-Kavka/Jernej-Kavka.md

 [[imgSm]]
 | ![](./Images/Bio/LongServiceCorporation.gif)

-**Long Service Corporation**
-Long Service Corporation engaged SSW to redesign and refactor their Worker Portal application, used by workers to download their statements.
+**Long Service Corporation** engaged SSW to redesign and refactor their Worker Portal application, used by workers to download their statements.
 This application will be extended to include claims for workers.
 The new software design of the application includes multiple services that can be shared between projects.

 **Related Technologies**: ASP.Net MVC, Entity Framework, WebAPI, TypeScript, jQuery